trailofbits/empirehacking.nyc/archive.md

 You could be listed here!
 [Submit your talk now](/about/#speak-at-a-meetup).

+## October 2020

+### Who Is Running This Race?
+A look Into Anonymous Go Func Race Conditions
+Go makes it very easy to write concurrent code.
+However, as easy as it is to write concurrent applications in go, it can also be very easy to write race conditions bugs.
+A particularly interesting instance of such type of bugs involves anonymous function racing against the go scheduler.
+Join us in examining/dissecting this particular instance of race condition bugs.
+Johanna Ratliff and Alex Useche are security engineers at Trail of Bits, both working on the assurance team that reviews code from our clients.

+### CanDID: Can-Do Decentralized Identity with Legacy Compatibility, Sybil-Resistance, and Accountability
+CanDID is a platform for practical, user-friendly realization of decentralized identity, the idea of empowering end-users with management of their own credentials.
+While decentralized identity promises to give users greater control over their private data, it burdens users with management of private keys, creating a significant risk of key loss.
+Existing and proposed approaches also presume the spontaneous availability of a credential-issuance ecosystem, creating a bootstrapping problem.
+They also omit essential functionality, like resistance to Sybil attacks and the ability to detect misbehaving or sanctioned users while preserving user privacy.
+CanDID addresses these challenges by issuing credentials in a user-friendly way that draws securely and privately on data from existing, unmodified web service providers.
+Such legacy compatibility similarly enables CanDID users to use their existing online accounts for the recovery of lost keys.
+Using a decentralized committee of nodes, CanDID provides strong confidentiality for user's keys, real-world identities, and data, yet prevents users from spawning multiple identities and allows identification (and blacklisting) of sanctioned users.
+Fan Zhang recently received his Ph.D. in Computer Science from Cornell University.
+He will join the Department of Computer Science at Duke University as an Assistant Professor in 2021

 ## August 2020

 Empire Hacking hosted end-of-summer presentations from a group of Trail of Bits interns: